OpenAstronomy/Universe_OA/README.md

 1. Create a PR and ask students to PR to that filling it in.
 As in: [2018](https://github.com/OpenAstronomy/Universe_OA/pull/8)

+1. squash merge that pull request into `main`.

+1. Locally, update `dates_post.yaml` with the new date ranges for this season and commit it to `main`

-1. copy the new config file into the `run` branch, for example with:
+1. copy the new config files into the `run` branch, for example with:
    ```bash
    git rebase --onto run <x> <z>
    ```
    where `<x>` is the commit before than `<y>` which is the one we want to copy (up to <z> included) to `run`.
-   Then push it and all should work.
+   Then push it `run` and all should work.
+And then push to `main`